robertson809/redesigning-webtree/README.md

 and testing cases.
 Both authors co-authored each section of the paper and proof-read the entire document.
 ```
-## 7 Acknowledgements
+## Acknowledgements

 ```
-Thank you Dr. Ramanujan for guidance throughout the pro- cess of implementing our algorithm.
+Thank you Dr. Ramanujan for guidance throughout the process of implementing our algorithm.
 ```
 ## References